Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Introduction

-\beforepara \paragraph{Our goal.} Our main goal in this paper is to develop a new class of accelerated algorithms to approximate a solution of \eqref{eq:MI_2o} and \eqref{eq:MI2} under the above two structures, respectively.
+Our main goal in this paper is to develop a new class of accelerated algorithms to approximate a solution of \eqref{eq:MI_2o} and \eqref{eq:MI2} under the above two structures, respectively.
 Our approach relies on the ideas of Halpern-type fixed-point iteration scheme in \cite{halpern1967fixed}, and recently studied in \cite{diakonikolas2020halpern,lieder2021convergence,yoon2021accelerated}.
-Our analysis technique often uses a Lyapunov function proposed in \cite{diakonikolas2020halpern} and its modifications, and exploit an elegant analysis framework from \cite{yoon2021accelerated}.
+Our analysis technique follows the Lyapunov analysis as in \cite{diakonikolas2020halpern} but with new Lyapunov functions, and exploits the ideas of analysis in \cite{yoon2021accelerated}.
+However, our splitting algorithms are fundamentally different from those works \cite{diakonikolas2020halpern,yoon2021accelerated}.

-\beforepara \paragraph{Our contribution.} To this end, our main contribution can be summarized as follows: \begin{itemize} \itemsep=-0.25em \item[(a)] Firstly, we develop a new accelerated algorithm to solve a maximally monotone equation $G(x) = 0$ by combining a Halpern-type fixed-point iteration technique \cite{halpern1967fixed} and Popov's past extra-gradient method \cite{popov1980modification}.
+\beforepara \paragraph{\textbf{Our contribution.}} To this end, our main contribution can be summarized as follows: \begin{itemize} \itemsep= -0.0em \item[(a)] Firstly, we develop a new accelerated algorithm to solve a maximally monotone equation $G(x) = 0$ by combining the Halpern-type fixed-point iteration \cite{halpern1967fixed} and Popov's past extra-gradient method \cite{popov1980modification}.
 Our scheme achieves $\BigO{1/k}$ rate on the last iterate for the operator norm $\norms{G(x_k)}$ under only the monotonicity and the Lipschitz continuity of $G$, where $k$ is the iteration counter.
-This rate is optimal as shown in \cite{yoon2021accelerated}.
+This rate is optimal (up to a constant factor) \cite{yoon2021accelerated}.

 \item[(b)] Secondly, we proposed a novel accelerated splitting extra-gradient method to solve \eqref{eq:MI2}, where both $A$ and $B$ are maximally monotone, $B$ is single-valued and Lipschitz continuous.
 We establish $\BigO{1/k}$ rate on the forward-backward residual operator norm associated with \eqref{eq:MI2}.
 To reduce the per-iteration complexity of this method, we derive a new variant using Popov's past-gradient scheme.
 This new variant still achieves the same convergence rate (up to a constant factor) under the same assumptions.
-Both algorithms can be viewed as accelerated variants of the DR splitting method.
+Both algorithms can be viewed as accelerated variants of the Douglas-Rachford splitting method.